- Current students

 - We offer flexible learning options.

-- Graduates of this qualification can progress into studying New Zealand Diploma in Engineering (Electrical) or Bachelor of Applied Technology – Electrotechnology, or Bachelor of Engineering Technology (Electrical)
+- Graduates of this qualification can progress into studying New Zealand Diploma in Engineering (Electrical) or Bachelor of Engineering Technology (Electrical)

-- NZCEP graduates fulfil the practical assessment for the Electrical Appliance Serviceperson (Endorsed) (EASQ) class of Electrical Workers Registration Board registration.
+- NZCEP graduates fulfill the practical assessment for the Electrical Appliance Serviceperson (Endorsed) (EASQ) class of Electrical Workers Registration Board registration.